 On Sept.
 26, 1906, when he was 17 years of age, Loren married 19-year-old Ellen Ahlborn (1897-1976), sometimes known as "Helen."

-They had at least four children -- Jay Thurston, Blanche Jean Thurston, Pearl Stewart and Betty Mattey.
+They together bore at least four children -- Jay Thurston, Blanche Jean Thurston, Pearl Stewart and Betty Mattey.

 The census of 1920 shows Loren and Ellen and eldest daughter Pearl living in the Strohms District of East Huntington Township, Westmoreland County.
 Loren's widowed father made his home with them that year.
 Loren's occupation was listed as fireman in a coal mine.

 When the federal census of Westmoreland County was enumerated in 1930, the Thurstons lived in Standard (Spring Garden) near Mount Pleasant.
 That year, Loren labored as a miner in a local coal mine.
 His widowed father lived under their roof.

 In September 1931, Loren is known to have resided in Mount Pleasant, and that month attended a 25th wedding anniversary reception for his brother Alvin Thurston.

 Loren made his home in 1942 in Grindstone, Fayette County, likely working in local coal mines there.